This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The quintessential ingredients are the soft white bread, crust removed, and a fried egg.
+The quintessential ingredients are the soft white bread, the crust removed, and a fried egg.
 After that, things get more interesting.

-Sandwiches can contain anything from burgers, fried chicken or ham along with vegetables and mayo or peanut spread.
+Sandwiches can contain anything from burgers, fried chicken, or ham along with vegetables and mayo or peanut spread.

 5. Tea Leaf Eggs

 We found these marbled beauties everywhere from street food vendor stands to pretty much every convenience store we encountered in Taiwan.

 The shells of hard-boiled eggs are cracked, then the egg is reboiled in a mixture containing tea, spices (such as star anise and ginger), and soy sauce.
 They are typically eaten as a quick snack on the go.

 6. Fresh Grilled Seafood